x-tabdeveloping/topicwizard/README.md

 https://user-images.githubusercontent.com/13087737/234209888-0d20ede9-2ea1-4d6e-b69b-71b863287cc9.mp4

+## New in version 0.4.0 🌟 🌟

+- Introduced topic pipelines that make it easier and safer to use topic models in downstream tasks and interpretation.

 ## New in version 0.3.1 🌟 🌟

 - You can now investigate relations of pre-existing labels to your topics and words :mag: